 Tips to Improve Your Dart Stance

-We’ve put together a couple of additional tips to improve your dart stance, below.
+We’ve put together a couple of extra tips to improve your dart stance below.

-A good tip I use is to draw an imaginary line down from the bullseye to the floor, then along the floor to your leading foot.
-Do this each time you assume your stance and you’ll see your consistency improve.
+A good tip is to draw an imaginary line down from the bullseye to the floor, then along the floor to your leading foot.
+Do this each time you assume your stance, and you’ll see your consistency improve.

-Assume a stance which is most comfortable for your game.
+Assume a stance that is most comfortable for your game.
 If you’re a beginner, my advice would be to practice throwing a set number of darts using each stance.
-Then find one that works best for you, but don’t be afraid to put your own variation on it.
+Then find one that works best for you.

 Maintain Your Balance